ultrazohm/ultrazohm_sw/docs/source/getting_started/toolchain/xilinx_toolchain.rst

 .. image:: ./images_installation/vitis_website4.png

 7. Install what you want and what you need.
-Recommended is to install as shown below.
+It is recommended is to install as shown below.
 Uncheck `System Generator for DSP` and do not install it because this is not used and can lead to errors in MATLAB since this is a MATLAB-Toolbox.

 .. image:: ./images_installation/vitis_website5.png